SCI - People

 Alessandra Scafuro

-Alessandra Scafuro is an Assistant Professor in the Department of Computer Science at NCSU.
+Alessandra Scafuro is an Associate Professor in the Department of Computer Science at NCSU.
 She received her PhD from University of Salerno, Italy, in 2013.
-Prior to joining the NC State faculty, she was a post-doc at UCLA, and held a join post-doc position at Boston University and Northeastern University.
+Prior to joining the NC State faculty, she was a post-doc at UCLA, and held a joint post-doc position at Boston University and Northeastern University.
 Her research interests are in the theoretical foundations as well as practical applications of Cryptography.
 Presently she studies the problem of designing protocols for secure computation.
 The goal of secure computation is to allow several parties to compute a function of their joint inputs, in such a way that all participants learn the output of the function but yet, they do not learn the inputs of the other parties.
-This problem is relevant in scenarios where multiple parties are interested in evaluating function on sensitive data that must remain private, for example, running tests on medical records.
+This problem is relevant in scenarios where multiple parties are interested in evaluating functions on sensitive data that must remain private, for example, running tests on medical records.
 While from a theoretical point of view this problem has been extensively studied, the challenge today is to design protocols that are efficient and usable in real world applications.

 Dominik Wermke